-Assessment Tool Used for Exit Determined by treatment partner, Our Lady of Peace hospital, per doctor's orders.
-Exit Criteria for Academic Performance Determined by treatment partner, Our Lady of Peace hospital, per doctor's orders.
-Exit Criteria for Behavioral Performance Determined by treatment partner, Our Lady of Peace hospital, per doctor's orders.
 Transition Strategies to Prepare Student for Exit A student transition plan, which includes academic education, career education, and health/mental health, has been created for Peace Academy and is submitted annually as part of our Memorandum of Agreement (MOA).
 Peace Academy utilizes an optional school-to-school communication form in which contact information for the teacher, counselor, and social worker are shared, as well as classroom and therapeutic supports that contribute to student success in the school setting.
 If the school would like to be a part of the family session with our treatment partner, to help with transition back to their home/comprehensive school, that is also an option.
-Withdrawal grades, ECE records, etc. can be accessed through IC, and daily student point sheets can be sent upon request.
+Withdrawal grades, ECE records, etc can be accessed through IC, and daily student point sheets can be sent upon request.

-Procedures for collaboration with outside Students are admitted to the hospital on doctor's orders and therefore agencies involved with involuntary placements, JCPS works with OLOP to address student transition between the including court order or other social service hospital (Peace Academy) and the student's home/comprehensive agencies to address student transition between school. programs.
+Procedures for collaboration with outside Students are admitted to the hospital on doctor's orders and therefore agencies involved with involuntary placements, JCPS works with UofL Health - Peace Hospital to address student including court order or other social service transition between the hospital (Peace Academy) and the student's agencies to address student transition between home/comprehensive school. programs.
 Composition of the ILPA Team The ILPA team is consists of a counselor, teacher, student (when appropriate), and parent/guardian/treatment partner.
 Procedure to invite parents/guardians to Parents/guardians/treatment partner receive a phone request and participate on the ILPA Team, and as meeting request notice to initiate parent/guardian/treatment partner appropriate, to invite the student to participate participation on the ILPA Team.
 Person(s) responsible for guiding completion of The counselors and acceleration teacher are responsible for guiding the ILPA completion of the ILPA, in which students identify academic and behavioral strengths, areas for growth, and goals.
 Student MAP scores are also included on the ILPA.
+Overseen by the AP.
 Person(s) responsible for monitoring progress of While students are enrolled at Peace Academy, teachers are responsible the ILPA for monitoring the progress of the ILPA.

-St. Joseph's Children's Home
+St. Joseph Children's Home